Rossignol-h/P9_Litreview_Rossignol_Hanane/README.md

  #### This project is a Web application that :
 - Displays reviews of books and articles,
 - A user can signup login logout,
-- A connected user can follow or being followed by others,
+- A connected user can follow, unflollow or being followed by others,
 - UX/UI created from scratch, theme was minimalist.
 - Stack used: HTML, CSS,Vanilla JavaScript, and Django.
 - Cleaning code tool : Flake 8.